A STRATEGY YOU CAN TEACH. PROGRESS YOU CAN SEE.

 - Interviews with teaching teams.

-OBAN Access – including disability from the start
+OBAN Access – thinking about disability from the start

 Designing from real needs

-The association brings its field expertise: types of disabilities, material constraints, session pace, mediation needs, etc.
+The partner association brings field experience: types of disability, material constraints, adapted pacing, mediation needs.

-- Thinking through physical, digital or hybrid support.
+- Exploration of physical, digital and hybrid supports.

 One universe, different audiences

-OBAN Access and OBAN Academy share the same game universe, but target different audiences and constraints.
-The challenge is to keep global coherence while respecting each context.
+OBAN Access and OBAN Academy share the same universe but address different contexts and constraints.

-- Sharing good practices between association and pilot institutions.
+- Exchange of best practices between association and schools.

 How your institution can get involved

-An online or on-site meeting to understand your context:
+An online or on-site meeting helps us understand your context:

 - Available time slots and spaces.